 Take an adult trip to Hogsmeade with our Boozy Butterbeer recipe!
 Harry Potter is all grown up now!

 This boozy take on butterbeer will give you the feeling of being in the world of Harry Potter, but with an adult twist.
-Homemade butterscotch sauce and sparking apple cider provide its characteristic sweetness while rum and butterscotch liqueur give it kick!
+Homemade butterscotch sauce and sparkling apple cider provide its characteristic sweetness while rum and butterscotch liqueur give it kick!

 Kevin and I have been fans of the Harry Potter book series since nearly the beginning of the cult fandom.
 Before we were married, we read Harry Potter and the Sorcerer’s Stone (The Philosopher’s Stone in the UK) and we were instantly hooked.